We Welcome Your Application to Join Us!

 Backpack the Chugach and explore glacial lakes tucked between mountains.
 Sea kayak past glaciers in Prince William Sound.
 Hike through the Kenai Mountains and spot wildlife in Resurrection Bay.
 Explore the best of Southcentral Alaska.

 They call Alaska the Last Frontier, and it’s for good reason.
 It’s far — really far — and because of that it feels different.
 Really different.
 The Last Frontier inspires a sense of adventure, a feeling of discovery when you step into its lush forests or along its jagged coastline.
 And it’s fun, too.
 Being far away means more to explore, more new experiences to gain, and more fun to be had.

 Even when you’re far away, your group becomes your family.
 Whether encouraging each other over a mountain pass with incredible views of the Turnagain Arm, pitching in to cook an amazing meal on a black sand beach, or falling asleep in Alaska’s midnight sun, your group will be there with you every step of the way.
 And then there are your leaders, who guide and support you as you challenge yourself.

 Hike over lush tundra, backpack to glacial lakes, and kayak beside harbor seals.
-See stunning mountains with traces of their winter snow, explore the Kenai Mountains along a historic trail, and whale watch in Resurrection Bay.
+See stunning mountains with traces of their winter snow, explore the Kenai Mountains along a historic trail, and paddle through Resurrection Bay.
 There’s always more: more to explore, more to learn, and more of that amazing stir fry you just made.

 A taste of everything Alaskan.
 While Alaska may be far away, the friends you make and the experiences you’ll share will make the Last Frontier feel like home.